5 best reading sunglasses in 2022

 Staying safe: Many tasks that take you outside require your close attention to avoid accidents...
 And they require your vision, too.
 Perhaps you plan on aiming a hammer on a building project, or monitoring the gauges on a speedboat or reading the safety labels on gardening chemicals.
 Regardless of where you find yourself, reader sunglasses can ensure you easily see items up close under the sun’s glare.

 Just like glasses for indoor use, you can take your pick from a variety of reader sunglasses.
-These include many options to suit specific activities and environments.
+These include many options to suit personal style, specific activities and outdoor environments.

 Keep in mind just a few of the options below as you explore which sun readers best fit your lifestyle.